Lindsay Utz

-Lindsay Utz is an American documentary film director, editor, and producer.
+Lindsay Utz is a two-time Emmy Award winning documentary film director, Academy Award-winning editor, and producer.
 She is best known for her work on American Factory, Billie Eilish: The World's a Little Blurry, and Prime Minister.

 Life and career

-Lindsay was born in Park Ridge, Illinois.
+Lindsay was born in 1981 in Park Ridge, Illinois.
 She graduated from the University of Arizona in 2003 with a B.A. in Media Studies.
 From 2006 to 2009, she was Executive Producer at Good Magazine, where she ran the video department.
 She broke into feature-length documentary editing with 2011's Bully.
-Additional editing credits include Quest (2017), Miss Americana (2020), Martha (2024), among others.
+Additional editing credits include Quest (2017), Miss Americana (2020), and Martha (2024), among others.
 She was supervising editor and producer on the Jennifer Lopez documentary, The Greatest Love Story Never Told (2024).
-In 2025, she co-directed Prime Minister, a documentary about former Prime Minister of New Zealand Jacinda Ardern, which won the World Documentary Audience Award at the 2025 Sundance Film Festival.
+In 2025, she co-directed Prime Minister, a documentary about former Prime Minister of New Zealand Jacinda Ardern, which won the World Documentary Audience Award at the 2025 Sundance Film Festival as well as Emmys for Outstanding Politics and Government Documentary and Best Documentary at the 2026 Emmy Awards.
 In 2025, she launched documentary production company Win Win Pictures with music supervisor and producer Margaret Yen.
+She is represented by United Talent Agency.

 Lindsay is a member of American Cinema Editors and the Documentary Branch of the Academy of Motion Picture Arts and Sciences.